 It is natural to be concerned with changes (especially decreases) in assessed property values, as you’ll probably worry that your home is not worth as much you might have paid for it, or you may not get the return on investment you hoped.
 However, don’t be too discouraged – as your property assessment may not affect your market value much at all.

 If you really want to know what your home could sell for in the current real estate market, the best thing to do is have a realtor come by your home for a tour and market evaluation.

 If you refer back to the determining market value section, this is what you can expect from a realtor in terms of preparation for a market evaluation.
 At Bridgewell, we take all of that in to consideration and more to cross reference between your current home, the current market, recent comparables, and currently active properties to come up with an estimate market value and listing strategy that best reflects your real estate goals.

 If you’re curious about what your home could sell for in the current market or want a recommendation for a listing price, then reach out to us for a FREE, no pressure, no obligation market evaluation of your home.
 Call 604-765-0376, text 604-319-0200, or email [email protected] to start a conversation.

-There’s a lot of different ways to list your property and that’s a whole other blog post (click on THIS for home pricing strategies), and that is another part of the market evaluation process in which a pricing recommendation is put forward to you.
+There’s a lot of different ways to list your property and that’s a whole other blog post (for more details: Home Pricing Strategies – How to Determine List Price), and that is another part of the market evaluation process in which a pricing recommendation is put forward to you.

 OTHER POSTS YOU MIGHT BE INTERESTED IN…